Things to do in Barmouth

 The local football club welcomes all spectators on match days.
 Barmouth and Dyffryn United is one of the oldest Football Clubs in the UK and is still strongly supported by locals.

+There are various informal groups, from walking to sea swimming to book clubs who would be delighted to have you join in.
+Details on Facebook.
 There’s a strong community feel and a fierce loyalty for the town amongst the inhabitants.
 But it’s the quality of life that draws people to settle here.
 Living at the mouth of the Mawddach Estuary you can’t help but be drawn into the environment and landscape.
 The tides become part of your DNA, the sea air fills your lungs, the mountains and beaches become your chill out space.

 We’re fully connected to the modern world with super-fast broadband and 4G in most places.
 Road and rail connections to the wider world take a bit of time, but allow relatively easy travel if you can ever bear to leave!